 • Reliable Rifle – 5.56/.223, 7.62x39, .308

-• With Sighting System – Iron Sights, Red Dot Optic, or Low-Powered Variable Optic
+• Sighting System – Iron Sights, Red Dot Optic, or Low-Powered Variable Optic

 • Back-Up Iron Sights

-• Magazine Carrier x 2 – This can be a battle belt, chest rig, belt carrier.
-Shooter preference.
+• Magazine Carrier (2) – Options include battle belt, chest rig, or belt carrier (shooter’s preference)

 • Rugged Clothing and Footwear